Lucas-2023/ChatDB-Natural-Language-Interface-for-Database-Management-Systems/README.md

 When prompted, enter your query in natural language, for example:"Which team won the World Cup in 2018?"

-After typing your question, you’ll be asked to choose the database backend: 'mysql' or 'mongod'
+After typing your question, you’ll be asked to choose the database backend: 'mysql' or 'mongo'

 The terminal will then display the executed query and its result.